airosa/sdmx-prototype-json/proto-20130102/field-guide-jsonseries4.md

 ## <a name="Data"></a>Data

 Data object is a container for the data and reference metadata.
-Data object contains three fields: dimensions, attributes and observations.
-Example:
+Data object contains either an observation field or an attributes field or both.
+It normally contains also a dimensions field.
+Example series:

     {
       "dimensions": [ 0, 0, 0, 0, 0, 0 ],